FAQs

 Menstrual irregularities that occur during puberty usually stabilize over time, but if this continues, you should consult your medical provider to check for any underlying cause.

-A girl who has already had a baby can still have endometriosis.
+A woman who has already had a baby can still have endometriosis.
 Pregnancy, and the increase in progesterone levels often relieve women of symptoms, but they typically return after birth and/or after stopping breastfeeding.

-It is important to talk to a gynecologist about any symptoms related to your reproductive health.
-Do not be afraid to seek a second opinion if you do not receive the care you think you need.
+Do not be afraid to seek a second, third or fourth opinion if you do not receive the care you think you need.

 Yes.
 Birth control can cause a range of side effects including blood clots.
 However, many patients say side effects from birth control medications are much easier to manage than the symptoms of endometriosis.
 The risks of any medication or intervention must be discussed with your doctor.